pulsar-edit/package-backend/src/bundled_packages/README.md

 If Pulsar has gained a new bundled package ensure to add it to the following locations:

 * Add it's name to `BUNDLED_PACKAGES` in `_index.js`
-* Add it's JSON file to this directory.
+* Add its JSON file to this directory.